Shahid Kapoor Reveals His Reaction While Watching Nani's 'Jersey': 'I Cried Four Times'

 Shahid Kapoor Reveals Why He Took Up The Film

 The 'Kabir Singh' actor told reporters, "I related a lot with the story.
 Sometimes I used to wonder if I should try something else because no film of mine was going blockbuster.
 There comes a time in everyone's life when you feel 'why is it not happening to me?
-Have I done something wrong?"
+Have I done something wrong?" (sic)

 What Kept Shahid Going Through The Tough Phase?

-The actor said he eventually realised one should always continue doing what is close to heart, "irrespective of the scale of success".
+The actor said he eventually realised one should always continue doing what is close to heart, "irrespective of the scale of success."

 Shahid Didn't Plan To Do A Remake After 'Kabir Singh' But...

 "I wanted to do an original film so that people don't think I'm doing only remakes.
 But when I saw the film, it touched my heart.
 I cried four times while watching it.
 The character isn't like Kabir Singh.
-He's a quiet, introvert man but his intensity and journey was inspiring for me," said the actor told the reporters.
+He's a quiet, introvert man but his intensity and journey was inspiring for me," the actor told reporters.

 The Actor Wanted To Take This Story To People For This Reason